-The next Expeditions deadline is February 20, 2018.
+The 2018 Expediitons deadline has passed.
+The next Expeditions deadline will be in winter 2019.
 Before applying, applicants are highly encouraged to contact Adrienne Petrillo, Program Director, New England Presenting & Touring, at 617.951.0010 x527 to discuss their tour planning project.

 Click below to LOG IN and RETURN to your grant application.

 Grant payments will be made upon receipt of the following which must be submitted within 30 days after the funded event:

 A completed Expeditions Tour Planning grantee report for each grant.
 Click "Return to your grant form" below to log-in to your portal account to find and submit your online report(s).
 If you need technical assistance, please email Daniela Jacobson Plotkin.